• Home

 How much money is Sony losing on smartphones?

 Sony’s total operating income rose 14% annually during the first nine months of 2018, thanks to the improving profitability of its games, music, movies, and imaging businesses.
-But if we exclude the MC business from both nine-month periods, Sony’s operating income would have risen 25%.
+However, if we exclude the MC business from both nine-month periods, Sony’s operating income would have risen 25%.

 Therefore, it’s easy to see why some analysts think Sony should exit the smartphone market.
 After all, it would be arguably smarter to allocate that spending toward its gaming business, which has been struggling with decelerating growth as the current console cycle matures.